Klipper3d/klipper/docs/Installation.md

 The OctoPrint web server needs to be configured to communicate with the Klipper host software.
-Using a web browser, login to the OctoPrint web page, and navigate to the Settings tab.
-Then configure the following items:
+Using a web browser, login to the OctoPrint web page and then configure the following items:

+Navigate to the Settings tab (the wrench icon at the top of the page).
 Under "Serial Connection" in "Additional serial ports" add "/tmp/printer".
 Then click "Save".

 Enter the Settings tab again and under "Serial Connection" change the "Serial Port" setting to "/tmp/printer".

-Navigate to the "Behavior" sub-tab and select the "Cancel any ongoing prints but stay connected to the printer" option.
+In the Settings tab, navigate to the "Behavior" sub-tab and select the "Cancel any ongoing prints but stay connected to the printer" option.
 Click "Save".

 From the main page, under the "Connection" section (at the top left of the page) make sure the "Serial Port" is set to "/tmp/printer" and